isomerpages/nlb-biblioasia/_holding-area/Maiden Lim and Her Sisters: Taoist Folk Goddesses of Singapore.md

 Nevertheless, their existence remains an inspiration.
 They serve as proof that Singapore is not merely a meeting place for spiritual cultures, but a site for their creation.
 This is not a disenchanted island.
 This is a city where goddesses are born.

-<div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">Besides the many individuals cited in the text and captions, I am also indebted to heritage activist Choo Lip Sin, who personally aided me with research and translation for this essay.
-For more photos related to these three local Taoist goddesses, check out the online version of the article at biblioasia.nlb.gov.sg or scan this QR code.</div>
+<div style="background-colour:#fff6ba; padding:20px; margin: 20px; background: #fff6ba">Besides the many individuals cited in the text and captions, I am also indebted to heritage activist Choo Lip Sin, who personally aided me with research and translation for this essay. </div>

 <div style="background-color: white;">
 <br/>